 Links to other web sites

 This privacy statement only covers the web services offered from this site.
 Other websites are governed by their own privacy statements.
-We are not responsible for policies or procedures for sites not operated for or on behalf of AI Global.
+We are not responsible for policies or procedures for sites not operated for or on behalf of New Age Digital Media.
 We cannot ensure or warrant the security of any information you transmit to us before we receive it.

 Updates to this policy